‘It was a growl and then an immediate charge’: How a man survived being mauled by a bear in the Alaskan wilderness - KESQ

 The bear had been startled by their appearance and initially rushed toward his father, Johnson said.

-As the bear slammed Johnson to the ground and bit his leg, he drew his 10mm pistol and emptied the clip into the bear, accidentally shooting a bullet through his own calf.
+As the bear slammed Johnson to the ground and bit his leg, he drew his 10mm pistol and emptied the clip into the bear, accidentally shooting a bullet through his own upper leg.

 ‘Dad, I shot myself’

-Note: Correction: An earlier version of this story incorrectly described the location of Tyler Johnson’s gunshot wound.
-He was wounded in the upper leg.